arkeo01/B-HackersCFD/README.md

 People are generally unknown about a lot of information about the candidates such as education, criminal cases, etc. which leads to making uninformed and dumb decisions.
 #### 7. Unavailability of Voter in Constituency:
 Many of times it happens that one person that is registered in his/her constituency but currently is doing work/job in any other part of India and is not possible for him/her to come and cast a vote.
+#### 8. Booth Capturing:
+In the current system there is a risk of booth capturing as EVMs currently do not have the ability to verify whether only one vote can be casted by any citizen.
+Hence there are many a times instances of booth capturing and multiple votes are given by a single person.

 ![Credits- its-mayank](https://github.com/arkeo01/B-HackersCFD/blob/master/news.jpg)